MichaelTernovsky/Elcon/README.md

 You can download the app from Google Play, enjoy!

 # IDE
-Android Studio - Ide by JetBrains
+Android Studio - Ide by JetBrains.

 # Author
 Michael Ternovsky